U.S. Student Program

 Individuals who have resided abroad for five or more consecutive years in the six-year period preceding the national application deadline are ineligible for award consideration.

-Individuals residing in Korea or who will be residing in Korea during the year preceding their award start are ineligible for award consideration.
-Study abroad is not considered “residing” within the meaning of this section.
+Individuals residing in Korea or who will be residing in Korea for more than three (3) months during the year preceding their award start are ineligible for award consideration.
+Undergraduate study abroad is not considered “residing” within the meaning of this section.

 No, awards cannot be deferred to a subsequent program/academic year.